dalofa/telomore/README.md

 #### Matching QC mapping files to fasta files:

-A number prefix is used to match reference to a given bam file, such that BASE.02.reads.trimmed.bam is a mapping of reads onto the BASE.02.trimmed.cons.fasta file.
+A number prefix is used to match a reference to a given bam file, such that BASE.02.reads.trimmed.bam is a mapping of reads onto the BASE.02.trimmed.cons.fasta file.
 In the same vein BASE.02.cons.trimmed.bam is a mapping of the consensus seq onto the BASE.02.trimmed.cons.fasta file.

 A file called *_consensus.log.txt can be found supplying information about the trimming of the attached sequence.

 The final file of genome+trimmed consensus is called *.trimmed.cons.fasta

 #### BE AWARE TUE!